World’s Stunning Train Stations

 Photo by Rui Alves on Unsplash

-Few can match Porto’s São Bento Railway Station when it comes to breathtaking interior designs.
+Few can match Porto’s São Bento Railway Station regarding breathtaking interior designs.
 Opened in 1916, it’s a grand monument of transportation and a significant cultural spot.
 This isn’t just a train station.
 Stepping inside feels like entering an art gallery, thanks to the mesmerizing blue and white ceramic tile panels.

 Created by artist Jorge Colaço, these tiles depict various scenes from Portugal’s history, regional life, and transportation evolution, making the station a visual history lesson.
 The azulejos, numbering over 20,000, took 11 years to complete.
 As the sun streams through the station’s large windows, it illuminates these tiles, creating a radiant spectacle that enthralls visitors and commuters alike.